 If there is one thing that introverts do so well, it is their ability to listen well.
 You may see them silently sitting on the sidelines but they are not idle.
 What they are really doing is paying close attention to the people around them.
 They are observing and listening, not just to the words that are explicitly spoken, but also to those that are said between the lines.
 This gives them a distinct advantage over others who simply like to make noise.
 Listening helps them gather useful insights, empathize with others, and build trust with those whom they work with.

-If you are still in doubt whether or not you have got what it takes to be successful in life (personally and professionally), then download my e-book for free.
+If you are still in doubt whether you have got what it takes to be successful in life (personally and professionally), then download my e-book for free.
 It is called HOW TO SUCCEED IN LIFE (Even if you are an Introvert in an Extrovert-crazy World).